robdmc/pandashells/README.md

 * seaborn
 * statsmodels

-To perform a complete installation of pandashells with full capability, the following commands can be used.
+To perform a complete installation of pandashells with full capability, first install and activate the
+<a href="https://store.continuum.io/cshop/anaconda/">Anaconda Python Distribution</a>
+then run the following commands

 * Full python-2 install
+<pre><code># Create and activate a new conda env for pandashells (optional)
-<pre><code> conda create -n pandashells python=2.7 anaconda  # only need this if you want a dedicated pandashells env
+ conda create -n pandashells python=2.7 anaconda
  . activate pandashells

+ # seaborn and mpld3 only needed if you want to create plots
  conda install seaborn
  pip install mpld3

+ # astroML, supersmoother, gatspy only needed if you want to use lomb_scarge tool
  pip install astroML
  pip install supersmoother
  pip install gatspy

+ # installs all command line tools
  pip install pandashells
 </code></pre>

 * Full python-3 install
+<pre><code># Create and activate a new conda env for pandashells (optional)
-<pre><code> conda create -n pandashells python=3.4 anaconda  # only need this if you want a dedicated pandashells env
+ conda create -n pandashells python=3.4 anaconda
  . activate pandashells

+ # seaborn and mpld3 only needed if you want to create plots
  conda install seaborn
  pip install mpld3

+ # astroML, supersmoother, gatspy only needed if you want to use lomb_scarge tool
  pip install astroML
  pip install supersmoother
  pip install gatspy

+ # installs all command line tools
  pip install pandashells
 </code></pre>

+**Important:**  If you want to use pandashells without interactive visualizations (e. g. on a VM without X-forwarding), but would like to retain the ability to create static-image or html-based visualizations, you may need to configure pandashells to use the Agg backend as follows:
+<pre><code>p.config --plot_backend Agg</code></pre>

 Overview